ARRIS International Plc (ARRS) Q1 2017 Results - Earnings Call Transcript

 Yeah.
 I don't think we detailed in a lot of ways.
 It's a variety of different places.
 I talked about international, I mean, gosh, it's great to see the strength in the international business.
 And these are either kind of ongoing CPE refresh cycles, new, next-generation 4K set-tops, DOCSIS gateways or some of the infrastructure products that Dan talked about.
 So we just have a variety of programs with customers that we see continuing and maybe accelerating a little bit from we were a month ago.

-Larry mentioned, I think you caught right (36:25) the DOCSIS 3.1 volume expectation for this year, and I think I even mentioned this in the Investor Conference.
+Larry mentioned, I think he caught right the DOCSIS 3.1 volume expectation for this year, and I think I even mentioned this in the Investor Conference.
 But it was incrementally more positive.
 We're ramping production to try and keep up with near-term demand right now.
 As Larry mentioned, upwards of 2 million units this year.
 Those are some of the reasons why we're feeling a little better, visibility's improved, and we'll see how the year progresses.
 But that's the current feel on the business.

 Rich F. Valera - Needham & Co.
 LLC